igh9410/igh9410-infra/README.md

 ## Database

 For stateful workloads, I use [CloudNativePG](https://cloudnative-pg.io/) to manage PostgreSQL clusters on Kubernetes.
 It handles the entire lifecycle of a PostgreSQL cluster, from bootstrapping and configuration to high availability and disaster recovery.
+And I utilize Cloudflare R2 for database backups.

 ## 🔄 GitOps Workflow